sadafnazari/Persian_handwriting_recognition/README.md

     ```

 ## Model training
 After the data preprocessing and labelling, the dataset is ready be used for training.
-The training procedure is done with the `src/train_model.py` script.
-First step is to create data_generators for train, val, and test data and do a bit of data augmentation on the data.
+The training procedure is done with the `src/train_models.py` script.
+With this script, two models will be trained: One for numbers and the other for letters.

+First step for is to create data_generators for train, val, and test data and do a bit of data augmentation on the data for numbers and letters separately.
 Then, the model is built and compiled.
-The trained model is stored in `models/trained_model.h5`.
+The trained models are stored in `models/trained_model_numbers.h5` and `models/trained_model_letters.h5`.
 Then, the evaluation is done and the accuracy and loss on the test model is calculated.
 If one wants to skip the training, the model can be found in <a href="https://drive.google.com/drive/folders/1lZi71TKveuhSgGXpxAAWeNFkZHkU9SKB?usp=sharing">this link</a> as `models/train_model.zip`.

 Here are the summary of the training process:

+For numbers:

+train loss: 0.0493 - train accuracy: 0.9824

+val loss: 0.0516 - val accuracy: 0.9871

+test loss: 0.0320 - test accuracy: 0.9894

+For letters:

-train loss: 0.3371 - train accuracy: 0.8840
+train loss: 0.2716 - train accuracy: 0.9025

-val loss: 0.1626 - val accuracy: 0.9471
+val loss: 0.1903 - val accuracy: 0.9316

-test loss: 0.1372 - test accuracy: 0.9533
+test loss: 0.2276 - test accuracy: 0.9177

 ## Inferance and prediction
 After the training procedure, the model is ready to be used for inference and prediction.
 The `src/prediction.py` script does the prediction for images that are extracted from test forms.